A Causal View of Entity Bias in (Large) Language Models: Black-Box Experiments

-\stitle{Results and Discussion} As shown in \Cref{tab/gpt}, the opinion-based prompt significantly improves the absolute F1 score by 7.94\% while reducing the absolute MR by 4.66\%, in comparison with the simple attribute-based prompt.
-Our in-context intervention technique achieves the best MR and F1 scores, outperforming opinion-based prompt by 1.20\% in terms of F1 and 17.60\% in terms of MR. These results demonstrate the effectiveness of our causal intervention for addressing entity-based knowledge conflicts in black-box LLMs.
+As shown in \Cref{fig/gpt}, all methods benefit from carefully designed task instructions in terms of task performance.
+The \textit{Opinion}-based prompt performs the best among all baselines in most cases.
+Compared with the \textit{Base} prompt, it significantly improves the EM score by 18.7-21.5 points on MRC and the F1 score by 0.6-4.7 points on RE.
+Our in-context intervention achieves the highest EM/F1 score and the lowest MR score under all settings.
+Specifically, without task instruction, our in-context intervention outperforms the best baseline by 20.5 EM points on MRC and reduces the MR score by 17.6 points on RE.
+These results demonstrate the effectiveness of our causal intervention for addressing entity-based knowledge conflicts in black-box LLMs.